 Review the "What to Bring" checklist.
 Check the supplemental list of health related items you may want to consider bringing.

-OSU-Cascades will require a COVID-19 test processed through OSU-Cascades of all incoming campus residents.
-Check back for more information about testing.
+OSU-Cascades will be monitoring the public health conditions as we get closer to our move-in date.
+We may require a COVID-19 test processed through OSU-Cascades of all incoming campus residents.
+Check back for more information about testing throughout the summer.

 Understanding Your Room & Dining Contract